Note: If you would rather determine and use your Kibbe body type in this step, please click here.

 Your bust/shoulders and waist will be larger than your hips.
 Your waist will be the same or wider than your bust.
 Your hips will be the smallest - up to 5% smaller than bust/shoulders.

-If your shoulders and bust are of similar width your body shape category will be the same under both method (1) and (2).
-But if there is a significant difference you might end up with different results.
-That's absolutely fine!
+If your shoulders and bust are of similar width, your body shape category will be the same under both methods (1) and (2).
+But if there is a significant difference, you might end up with different results.
+That's perfectly fine!

 For method (3), stand in front of the mirror and look at your figure.
 Which features do you like the most and want to accentuate, which ones would you like to conceal more?
 Looking at your body holistically will give you another opportunity to determine which body shapes you lean towards.